-ATHLETIC ELIGIBILITY

-The following criteria are required for a student to participate in high school athletics:

-- 1. Be a resident of Northshore School District and living with parent/guardian. - 2.
-Be enrolled in and passing five (5) subjects. - 3.
-Fall athletes must have passed 5 classes at the end of the previous spring term. - 4.
-Students will be required to earn a minimum 2.0 GPA for the previous semester in order to achieve interscholastic eligibility. - 5.
-Have a current physical examination on file in the activities/athletic office.
-Physicals are good for 2 years from the date of the doctor's visit but must be valid through the sports season until the state playoffs of that sport. - 6.
-Provide insurance company information or purchase insurance. - 7.
-Purchase an ASB membership. - 8.
-Be enrolled in a 6th period class during the season of sports participation.
-If the athlete participates in a winter sport, the athlete must be enrolled in a 6th period both semesters. - 9.
+ATHLETIC ELIGIBILITY The following criteria are required for a student to participate in high school athletics: - 1.
+Be a resident of Northshore School District in the Woodinville High School service area, or on an approved waiver, and living with parent/guardian. - 2.
+Be enrolled in and passing a minimum of six (6) subjects. - 3.
+Fall athletes must have passed 6 classes at the end of the previous spring semester. - 4.
+Students will be required to earn a minimum 2.0 GPA for the previous semester in order to achieve interscholastic eligibility. - 1.
+In the fall, an incoming 9th grade student is not required to meet the 2.0 GPA requirement from the previous semester. - 5.
+Complete a Final Forms registration. - 6.
+Have a current physical examination on file in the athletic office.
+Physicals are good for 2 years from the exam date. - 7.
+Provide insurance company information or purchase insurance. - 8.
+Purchase an ASB membership. - 9.
 Participation fee must be paid within the first two weeks of participation.
 If the sport makes cuts, the fee is due after the athlete has made the team but within the first two weeks. - 10.
-Fines must be paid. - 11.
-Concussion and new sports specific guideline forms must be completed each sports season.
+Fines must be paid.